-The months-long lockdown imposed by the government in March 2020 in an effort to curb the spread of Covid-19 led to a halt of human activities.
+The months-long lockdown imposed by the government in March 2020 to curb the spread of Covid-19 led to a halt in human activities.
 This unsurprisingly, significantly improved air quality across the country.
-When comparing the Air Quality Index (AQI) data for 2019 and 2020, the daily average AQI in March-April 2019 was 656, the number drastically dropped more than half to 306 in the same months of 2020.
+When comparing the Air Quality Index (AQI) data for 2019 and 2020, the daily average AQI in March-April 2019 was 656, the number drastically dropped by more than half to 306 in the same months of 2020.

 Unfortunately, things did not last long.
 In 2021, India was among the world’s most polluted countries, second only to Bangladesh.
 The annual average PM2.5 levels in India was about 58.1 µg/m³ in 2021, “ending a three-year trend of improving air quality” and a clear sign that the country has returned to pre-pandemic levels.
 Scientists have linked persistent exposure to PM2.5 to many long-term health issues including heart and lung disease, as well as 7 million premature deaths each year.
 In November 2021, air pollution reached such severe levels that they were forced to shut down several large power plants around Delhi.